 You will probably recognize some of the music, even if you don’t think that you will.
 Classical music has influenced other music genres over time, so you may hear some similarities to songs you are familiar with.
 Classical music is often used in commercials, movie soundtracks, themes on television, or in retail shops and elevators, so chances are you have already had more experience with it than you think you have.

 There is no need to study classical music before attending a concert.
 Some people enjoy preparing for a performance in advance by listening to other renditions of the pieces, but this is by no means a requirement.
-Classical music often prompts a strong response from the audience, so go in with an open mind and enjoy yourself!
 There are often Notes in the program that give excellent background information on the piece being performed.
-They are often published, a few days before the concert, on the Blog section of the website.
+We often publish this information ahead of time on our website in the News section.

-The first chair, known as the Concertmaster, sits in the first chair of the violin section, and plays a leadership role within the orchestra.
-This is who will signal to begin tuning at the beginning of the concert, and is the last musician to take their seat on stage.
+The first chair, known as the Concertmaster, sits in the first chair of the first violin section and plays a leadership role within the orchestra.
+This is who will signal to begin tuning at the beginning of the concert and is the last musician to take their seat on stage.
 Currently our Concertmaster position is being held by Lucia Barcari.

 At the beginning of the concert, the concertmaster will come onstage, and the audience applauds as a welcome and a sign of appreciation for all of the musicians.
 After the musicians have finished tuning, the conductor and possibly the soloist will enter, and will be welcomed with more applause.
 While most musicians will not object to any applause, most people wait until the entire piece is over to clap again, including throughout the small breaks between movements or sections.
 Your program will list the movements of each piece so that you can follow along, but if you do clap before the piece is over, don’t worry.
 It’s only been in the last 50 years that audiences have stopped applauding between movements, so let yourself enjoy the music instead of worrying about whether or not you are allowed to clap.
 The conductor will signal that it is the end of a piece by lowering their arms and turning to face the audience.
 If you’re still unsure, it’s a safe bet to just follow along with what the rest of the audience is doing!